-For quantitative analysis, only proteins with complete labeled peptides were considered. iTRAQ data was expressed in pair ratio: NPDR vs XDR (iTRAQ 114/iTRAQ 113) and PDR vs. XDR (iTRAQ 115/iTRAQ 113).
-Only those with fold-change < 0.5 or > 2 were considered to be differentially expressed.
+For quantitative analysis, only proteins with complete labeled peptides were considered.
+344 iTRAQ data was expressed in pair ratio: NPDR vs XDR (iTRAQ 114/ iTRAQ 113) and PDR vs. 345 XDR (iTRAQ 115/ iTRAQ 113).
+Only those with fold-change <0.5 or >2 were considered to be 346 347 differentially expressed.
 A total of 119 proteins were found to be differentially expressed.
-Figure 1 illustrates the comparison of the log ratio of the relative intensity (NPDR/XDR; PDR/XDR) for proteins commonly found in XDR, NPDR and PDR disease groups.
-Figure 2 presents the comparison of the log ratio of the relative intensity (NPDR/XDR; PDR/XDR) for proteins unique to XDR and NPDR or PDR disease groups.
-Among those that are differentially expressed, 1 protein was unregulated in NPDR and PDR compared to XDR disease groups.
-Eighty-two proteins were increased in PDR compared to XDR disease groups but decreased in NPDR in comparison to XDR disease groups.
-Two proteins were down-regulated in NPDR and pDR disease groups but not detected in PDR disease group.
-The remaining 34 proteins were increased in PDR relative to XDR disease groups but not found in NPDR disease group.

-A total of 117 salivary proteins were increased in PDR disease group relative to XDR disease group.
-Eighty-two increased salivary proteins in PDR disease group were decreased in NPDR disease group, 34 were not found in NPDR disease group and metalloproteinase inhibitor 1 precursor was increased in both PDR and NPDR disease groups.
-Table S1 lists the top 26 most up-regulated salivary proteins with a minimum fold change of 20 by relative protein abundance.
-Among the top 20 proteins that were increased in PDR disease group, 13% were predicted to respond to stimulus, 10% were predicted to regulate biological process, 9% were involved in metabolism, 8% were involved in cell organization and biogenesis and 8% were predicted to be involved in defense response (Fig. S2B).
-Most of these proteins were predicted to have protein binding capability (28%) and 17% might have catalytic activity (Fig. S2C).
-On the other hand, peroxiredoxin-1 and unconventional myosin-IXb isoform 2 were decreased in NPDR disease group (Table S2).
+Fig. 1 illustrates the comparison of the log ratio of the relative intensity (NPDR/XDR; PDR/XDR) for 348 proteins commonly found in XDR, NPDR and PDR disease groups.
+Fig. 2 presents the 349 comparison of the log ratio of the relative intensity (NPDR/XDR; PDR/XDR) for proteins 350 unique to XDR and NPDR or PDR disease groups.
+Among those that are differentially expressed, 351 1 protein was un-regulated in NPDR and PDR compared to XDR disease groups.
+Eighty-two 352 proteins were increased in PDR compared to XDR disease groups but decreased in NPDR in 353 354 comparison to XDR disease groups.
+Two proteins were down-regulated in NPDR compared to XDR disease groups but not detected in PDR disease group.
+The remaining 34 proteins were 355 increased in PDR relative to XDR disease groups but not found in NPDR disease group.
+356 357 358 Fig. 1 Log ratio of relative intensity (NPDR/XDR; PDR/XDR) for proteins commonly 359 found in XDR, NPDR and PDR disease groups.
+360 361 Fig. 2 Log ratio of relative intensity (NPDR/XDR; PDR/XDR or proteins found exclusively 362 363 in NPDR and PDR disease groups.
+364 365 A total of 117 salivary proteins were increased in PDR disease group relative to XDR 366 disease group.
+Eighty two increased salivary proteins in PDR disease group were decreased in 367 NPDR disease group, 34 were not found in NPDR disease group and metalloproteinase inhibitor 368 1 precursor was increased in both PDR and NPDR disease groups.
+Table S1 lists the top 26 most 369 up-regulated salivary proteins with a minimum fold change of 20 by relative protein abundance.
+370 Among the top 20 proteins that were increased in PDR disease group, 13% were predicted to 371 respond to stimulus, 10% were predicted to regulate biological process, 9% were involved in 372 metabolism, 8% were involved in cell organization and biogenesis and 8% were predicted to be 373 involved in defense response (Figure B in S2 figure).
+Most of these proteins were predicted to 374 have protein binding capability (28%) and 17% might have catalytic activity (Figure C in S2 375 figure).
+On the other hand, peroxired oxin-1 and unconventional myosin-IXb isoform 2 were figure).
+On the other hand, peroxiredoxin-1 andecreased in NPDR disease group (Table S2).